sandrina-p/gulp-boilerplate-scss-babel-browsersync-php/README.md

 - **Minify** your HTML
 - It has some **Schema** and **Meta Tags** to help you on **SEO**
 - **[Fontawesome](http://www.fontawesome.io)** is included
-- Bonus: You can use **PHP** to help you build your HTML files.
-If you don't feel confortable with it, just use HTML as always.
+- Bonus: You can use **PHP** to help you build the HTML files.
+If you don't feel comfortable with it, just use HTML as always.
 - Possibility to have CSS inline (only if you use php) _[Does it sound wrong?](https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery#dataURI)_

 ---